skillrepos/ccode/labs.md

 ## 4: Check Context Usage
 **What we're doing:** Understanding how much context we're using.
 **Why:** Managing context prevents hitting token limits in long sessions.

 **Action:** Type:
 ```
 /context
 ```

 Scroll back up to the start of the output.
 You'll see information about current token usage and remaining capacity.

 ![context command](./images/ccode224.png?raw=true "context command")

 ---
 <br><br>

 ## 5: Compact the Conversation
 **What we're doing:** Condensing conversation history while preserving key information.
 **Why:** Compacting extends how long you can work without losing context.

 **Action:** Type:
 ```
 /compact Keep the User class implementation details and test structure
 ```

 Claude will summarize earlier parts while keeping specified information.

 ![compact](./images/ccode225.png?raw=true "compact")

 ---
 <br><br>

 ## 6: Use Rewind Feature
 **What we're doing:** Rolling back to a previous state in the conversation.
 **Why:** Rewind lets you undo mistakes or explore different approaches.

 **Action:**
 a.
-Ask Claude: `Delete the test file we created`
+Ask Claude to make a change we'll want to undo: `Remove the email validation from the User class in user.js`
 b.
-After deletion, press `Esc` twice or type `/rewind`
+After the edit completes, press `Esc` twice (with an empty prompt) or type `/rewind`
 c.
-Select the point before deletion (the *compact*) to restore **by using the up and down arrow to navigate between the checkpoints** listed and then press `Enter`.
+Select the point before the change (the *compact*) **by using the up and down arrow to navigate between the checkpoints** listed and then press `Enter`.

 ![rewind](./images/ccode34.png?raw=true "rewind")

 d.
-Respond to the clarification question to restore both the code and the conversation.
+From the action menu, choose **Restore code and conversation** to revert both.
+(Notice the other options: restore conversation only, restore code only, and the *Summarize from/up to here* options that compress parts of the conversation instead of reverting anything.)

 ![rewind](./images/ccode35.png?raw=true "rewind")

 e.
-You should see the file and the conversation restored.
+You should see the code and the conversation restored — open user.js to confirm the email validation is back.
 You can use backspace or hit `Esc` twice to clear out any commands showing up in Claude.

+> **Why an edit and not a delete?** Checkpointing only tracks changes made with Claude's file-editing tools (Write/Edit).
+When Claude deletes a file, it uses a bash command (`rm`) — and bash changes are NOT tracked: the checkpoint list will show "No code changes" for that step, and the rewind menu itself warns *"Rewinding does not affect files edited manually or via bash."* (A deleted file may still come back after a code restore — but only because Claude created it earlier in the session, so a snapshot exists.
+Don't rely on that.)
+An edit gives a clean, tracked diff — notice the checkpoint list shows something like `user.js +1 -12`.
+And keep using git for real version history.

 ---
 <br><br>